carlivar/cv/README.md

 ## Experience

 **Sr. Director, Engineering** @ [The Trade Desk](https://thetradedesk.com/) _(May 2016 - Present)_ <br>
-The open Internet's leading Demand Side Platform.
+The Internet's leading Demand Side Platform.
   - Responsible for global, hybrid technology infrastructure that handles 18 million reqs/sec and nearly 1 exabyte of total data storage.
   - Grew a DevOps team of 4 engineers to a worldwide organization of 83 people.
+  - Accountable for an annual technology budget close to $500 million combined CapEx & OpEx.
-  - Created several new teams and roles, such as: information security, network engineering, and datacenter engineering.
+  - In addition to core software engineering and SRE teams, created several new roles, such as: information security, network engineering, and datacenter engineering.
-  - Responsible for technology aspects of Sarbanes-Oxley compliance related to IPO.
+  - Responsible for technology aspects of Sarbanes-Oxley compliance related to 2016 IPO and continuously since.
 Achieved SOC1/SOC2 compliance in 2022 and annually since.
   - Successfully replaced inefficient, outsourced datacenters with in-house responsibilities, saving tens of millions of dollars.
-  - Launched two additional cloud platforms to Amazon Web Services (AWS): Azure and Alibaba Cloud.
+  - Implemented custom Terraform-based software to provide self-service developer interaction with multiple cloud platforms: Amazon Web Services (AWS), Azure, and Alibaba Cloud.
   - Oversaw several significant migration projects covering thousands of hosts: Windows to Linux, traditional methods to Docker, and most recently, Kubernetes.
-  - Successfully deployed Kubernetes to thousands of servers in on-premise datacenters.
+  - Successfully deployed open-source Kubernetes to thousands of servers in on-premise datacenters.
   - Developed and implemented an Incident Management process that is used company-wide.
   - Created a "Kafka as a Service" option for development teams to easily leverage Kafka for messaging, queuing, and data pipelines where appropriate.
 <br><br>